loup-brun/site-colloque-anthologie-2022/content/schedule.en.md

       abstract : |
         According to the preface of Constantine Cephalas, the epigrams of the fourteenth book of the *Palatine Anthology* had a pedagogical purpose: the problems were useful to teach mathematics; the riddles to teach the language.
 Can these last enigmatic epigrams be useful today to teach Greek language and, in addition, classical mythology?
 By comparing these little poems to other poetic riddles testified in Greek and Byzantine literature, this paper will prove that the pedagogical function evoked by Cephalas can still be exploited today. biography : |
-        Simone Beta is professor of Greek language and literature at the University of Siena.
+        Simone Beta is a professor of Greek language and literature at the University of Siena.
 His research interests focus on the ancient theater and its fortune (especially Greek comedy), metaphor, epigrams and enigmas, wine and symposia.
         Concerning the comedy, he especially worked on Aristophanes: *Il linguaggio nella commedia di Aristofane : parola positiva e parola negativa nella commedia antica*, Roma 2004 ; "The Metamorphosis of a Greek Comedy and its Protagonist: Some Musical Versions of Aristophanes’ Lysistrata”, in P. Brown & S. Ograjensek (eds.), *Ancient Drama in Music for the Modern Stage*, Oxford and New York 2010, 240-57 ; “Attend, o Muse, Our Holy Dances and Come to Rejoice in Our Songs: The Reception of Aristophanes in the Modern Musical Theater”, in S. Douglas Olson (ed.), *Ancient Comedy and Reception.
 Essays in Honor of Jeffrey Henderson*, Berlin and Boston 2013, 824-48 ; *La donna che sconfigge la guerra : Lisistrata racconta la sua storia*, Roma 2022.
         On the metaphor : *Testi greci e latini tradotti e commentati da Giulio Guidorizzi e Simone Beta*, Pisa 2000.
         On epigrams and wine : *Vino e poesia.
 Centocinquanta epigrammi greci sul vino, a cura di S. Beta*, Milano 2006.